 The most frequent type of complaint arises from a misunderstanding between an officer and a community member.
-If you are unsure if you wish to simply voice a concern or to proceed with a complaint, please contact Tom McIlhone, Manager, Campus Police Services at 416-208-4799 or at email@example.com.
+If you are unsure if you wish to simply voice a concern or to proceed with a complaint, please contact Tom McIlhone, Assistant Director, Campus Police Services at 416-208-4799 or at email@example.com.
 Most concerns can be resolved at this stage.

 Complaints may be based on policies, service, misconduct or allegations of a criminal act.
 A concern is not a complaint and should be addressed by other than this policy.
 To ensure that complaints made against the University of Toronto Scarborough Campus Police or any of its members are properly investigated, the following procedures will be followed: